 Speaking with your child's teacher and ensuring appropriate consequences are essential steps for working towards eliminating disruptive behavior, but you'll also want to go directly to the source.
 Ask your child why he's acting out.
 Is something making him anxious?
 Does he feel like he's not getting enough attention?
 There could be an underlying problem you've not even considered.
 If you think you've figured it out, lay out a plan with your child to help alleviate the underlying cause.
 Take the time to notify the teacher as well.
 Regardless of how supportive parents may be, sometimes children won't reveal problems until they are speaking to a professional.
 Consider scheduling a session with the school counselor if your child doesn't open up at home.

 Regardless of the many parenting books available, raising a child simply doesn't come with a manual.
 It can be heartbreaking to find out that your little one is “that kid” in class, but remember that there's always something you can do to help him out.
-With a little bit of information and attention, you may discover it's not his fault at all.
-And, if the behavior continues despite all your parenting interventions, it may be related to a developmental issue that needs the help of a professional.
+With a little bit of information and attention, you may be able to help.
+And, if the behavior continues despite all your parenting interventions, it may be that something is out of sync.